 The post aims to provide exposure to research and the academic environment and encourages registrars to incorporate academic work into their careers.

-The Australian Family Physician (AFP) is the official journal of the Royal Australian College of General Practitioners (RACGP).
-It is a highly-regarded, peer-reviewed journal publishing original articles and reviews dedicated to meeting the ongoing educational requirements of general practitioners.
-The AFP Post incorporates a standard Academic Post with additional editing work.
+The Australian Journal of General Practice (AJGP) is the official journal of the Royal Australian College of General Practitioners (RACGP).
+It is a highly regarded, peer-reviewed journal publishing original articles and reviews dedicated to meeting the ongoing educational requirements of general practitioners.
+The AJGPP Post incorporates a standard Academic Post with additional editing work.
 This Post is a unique opportunity for a registrar to obtain medical editing experience during their academic training.
-The role description is available in the RACGP Academic Posts EOI and application guide.
+The role description is available here.

 The Australian Indigenous Doctors Association (AIDA) Academic Post